Understanding the difference between thin and thick clients

 Security

 Although a desktop PC can function as a thin client computer, the thin client software typically resides on top of a normal OS.
-As such, it would be susceptible to many of the same types of security risks as it would be if it were operating as a regular PC within the virtual environment.
+As such, the device would be susceptible to many of the same types of security risks as it would be if it were operating as a regular PC within the virtual environment.

 Startup costs